cortex-js/cortexjs.io/docs/compute-engine/03-guide-expressions.md

 ### Semantic Errors

-Some errors are not caught until an expression is bound, that is until an attempt is made to associate its symbol or function identifiers to a definition.
+Some errors are not caught until an expression is bound, that is until an attempt is made to associate its symbols to definitions.
 This could include errors such as missing or mismatched arguments.

 Some errors that could be considered LaTeX syntax errors may not surface until